KristoferMar/Vue3-guide/README.md

 ## Lifecycle Hooks

-We are all probably familiar with Vue lifecycle hooks, and if not they are listed below.
+We are all probably familiar with Vue lifecycle hooks, but they have been changed to the following:

 - beforeCreate - Called immediatly after instance is initialized, before options are processed.
 - created - Called after the instace has been created.